 You Can Escape from a Narcissist

 Therapy can help you leave and recover from a narcissistic relationship.
 BetterHelp has over 30,000 licensed therapists who provide convenient and affordable online therapy.
-BetterHelp starts at $65 per week.
+BetterHelp starts at $65 per week and is FSA/HSA eligible by most providers.
 Take a free online assessment and get matched with the right therapist for you.

 What Is Narcissistic Personality Disorder (NPD)?

 Narcissistic personality disorder (NPD) is a personality disorder characterized by arrogance, entitlement, hypersensitivity to criticism, and an excessive need for external validation or attention.
 People with NPD often struggle with deep insecurities that are triggered by criticism, envy, or any perceived threat to their egos.
-When upset, narcissists tend to become highly reactive, defensive, and even abusive towards others.2, 3
+When upset, narcissists tend to become highly reactive, defensive, and even abusive towards others.2,3

 To be diagnosed with NPD, a person must exhibit at least five of the following symptoms:3